 Figure 10: Comparison between the volume size distribution of AERONET data (2016 average) at Kuwait University site and the mass distribution of dust-laden columns in WRF-Chem.

 The spherical particle approximation of Mie theory was assumed in computing the dust optical properties.
+Using simulated and measured spectra, Klüser et al. (2016) find significant variance of infrared dust optical properties for spherical vs. aspherical (specific “habits” of needles and disks) and varying minerology and assumptions.
+Specifically, while the general structure of extinction is similar among the permutations, they find shifts to peak extinction and moderate variations to the structure of single scatter albedo, phase function, and its associated asymmetry parameter.
+Mixtures of mineral components, randomly-oriented irregular particle shapes which may skew the bulk optical properties toward those of oblate spheroids (as in the case of ice clouds; Baran et al. (2005)), and the phase function smoothing effects of multiple scatter in optically thick dust media considered here may reduce the magnitude of disparities implied by the idealized simulations.
+Suffice to say that Mie theory, or any fixed assumption on dust optical properties, comes attached with uncertainties (Meng et al., 2010).
+In what remains a highly under-constrained problem, the simulation results presented hereafter should be interpreted as representative of bulk dust properties that are, to first order, consistent with the satellite-observed SWBTD behavior.

-A mean dust radius of 2.4 µm was used in the idealized RTM calculations, corresponding to the large particle radius mode of an averaged dataset collected at the Kuwait University AERONET site during 2016 (Figure 10).
-Over-plotted on Fig. 10 is the averaged WRF-Chem model binned size distributions for atmospheric columns having total summed dust volume concentrations (dust loading) greater than 0.6 µm3/µm2 for the current case study, showing that the model assumptions were consistent with the AERONET-observed large particle radius mode.
+With these caveats in mind, an effective dust radius of 2.4 µm was used in the idealized RTM calculations, corresponding to the large particle radius mode of an averaged dataset collected at the Kuwait University AERONET site during 2016 (Figure 10).
+Over-plotted on Fig. 10 are the averaged WRF-Chem model binned size distributions for atmospheric columns having total summed dust volume concentrations (dust loading) greater than 0.6 µm3/µm2 for the current case study, showing that the model assumptions were consistent with the AERONET-observed large particle radius mode.
 This representativeness is important for simulations in Sect.
 4.3.